Eligibility FOR PORTAGE

 The child’s parents/carers must commit to meet with the Portage Home Visitor weekly during term time at a mutually agreed time, in the family home, and to carry out activities left by the Portage Home Visitor.

-5. Visits The number of visits will be based on the needs of the families across the entire Wiltshire Portage service area.
+The number of visits will be based on the needs of the families across the entire Wiltshire Portage service area.
 A block of visits will last no longer than six months.
-A family may go back on the waiting list or be discharged at this time.
+A family may go back to inactive or be discharged at this time.

-Places will be offered at the Managers discretion.
+Places will be offered at the CEO/Managers discretion.

 Please do not hesitate to contact the Service Manager on 07780 653888